Industrial Pendant Light - Ambiance & Style above your Dining Table

 What type of light source suits an industrial pendant light?

 Edison bulbs with visible filaments (E27, warm white 2200–2700K) are the classic choice for industrial design.
-Choose LED versions for energy efficiency — they provide the same warm glow but consume 90% less energy.
+Opt for LED versions for economical energy consumption — they provide the same warm glow but use 90% less energy.

 Can I dim an industrial pendant light?

-Yes, provided you use a dimmable LED bulb AND install a dimmer compatible with LED.
+Yes, provided you use a dimmable LED lamp and install a dimmer switch compatible with LED.
 Check the product page to see if the lamp is dimmable.
 Dimming is highly recommended for ambient lighting.

 Can I hang an industrial pendant light above a dining table?